 It is hard to over estimate the importance of reading on an individual’s access to knowledge, prosperity, health, and social engagement.
 Yet, unlike spoken language, which is acquired by all typically-developing children, reading is a learned skill that requires years of practice and formal instruction.

-Individuals who can consciously recognize, comprehend, and manipulate these small units of meaning are engaging in morphological awareness.
+Individuals who can consciously recognise, comprehend, and manipulate these small units of meaning are engaging in morphological awareness.
 In other words,

 morphological awareness is an understanding that prefixes and suffixes can be added or taken away to change the meaning of a word.